-Students graduate from the civil engineering major trained in the principles necessary to practice in one or more of the many subspecialties of the field.
-Civil engineers are experts in design, planning, research and development for the rehabilitation, operation, maintenance or creation of engineering systems and infrastructure in the industrial fields of geotechnical, structural, transportation, environmental, construction management, water resources, and public facilities engineering.
-As a student, you will be well prepared for a career as a civil engineer and on the path towards successfully obtaining Professional Engineer (PE) licensure, or to go on to graduate studies.
+Bachelor of Science in Civil Engineering prepares students to practice in one or more of the many subspecialties of the discipline.
+Civil engineers are experts in design, planning, research and development for the rehabilitation, operation, maintenance or creation of engineering systems and infrastructure.
+The expertise is applied to work in geotechnical engineering, structural engineering, transportation, environmental engineering, construction management, water resources and public works.
+As a student, you will be well prepared for a civil engineering career path that may include obtaining Professional Engineer (PE) licensure, or to go on to graduate-level studies.

 Drexel Engineering combines immersive, design-oriented coursework taught by world-recognized faculty experts with co-op, your capstone senior design experience and research opportunities to have you ready to start a career making an immediate impact.

 Concentrations in Civil Engineering

 Electives allow you to follow your interests by taking three or more classes in a specialization.
 The concentrations within civil engineering include: